ViToni/selector/README.md

     selector.unmount();
 ```

+* The `selectablesRootQuery` allows to restrict the selection to the area identified by the query.
 * `mount()` registers event listeners and adds a `<div>` element to DOM to visualize the selection area.
 * `unmount()` deregisters event listeners and removes the selection area `<div>` element from DOM.
 * The callback `handleSelected` is called at the end of the selection with all elements which have been marked by the selection area.
 * The `SelectionMarkMode` indicates whether the marked elements should be regarded as selected or deselected.

+The example code in [index.ts](index.ts) shows how all these work together and also shows usage of multiple selection areas.

 ## Getting started with development